greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 ### Subjective Scripture

 There is no such thing as an objective interpretation of scripture.
-To illustrate this point, consider the case of Enoch's vision, composed by Joseph Smith Jr. and recorded in D&C 36 by Community of Christ and Moses 7 by The Church of Jesus Christ of Latter-day Saints.
+To illustrate this point, consider the case of Enoch's vision, composed by Joseph Smith Jr. and recorded in D&C 36 (and the *Inspired Version* of the Bible) by Community of Christ and in Moses 7 by The Church of Jesus Christ of Latter-day Saints.
 This passage contains a reference to God weeping, an idea that (at least in LDS circles) has captured a fair amount of attention in recent years[^8].
 However, as RLDS historian emeritus Richard Howard has noted[^9],  D&C 36 (and, thus, Moses 7[^10]) is based on an 1867 RLDS committee's efforts to bring together two different drafts of this vision composed by Joseph Smith Jr. throughout his lifetime.
 In the later of the two drafts, Joseph replaced the reference to *God* weeping with a reference to *Enoch* weeping.
 By Joseph's murder in 1844, he had not fully completed his revision of the Bible, leaving a number of ambiguities and contradictions for the 1867 RLDS committee to do their best to resolve.

 [^8]: See, for example: